chriz-ty/ChromaRide_3D/README.md

 ## Hosted Link is given below👇🏻:
 https://chroma-ride3d.vercel.app/
 - (For the best experience, please open on a desktop as the models are resource-intensive.
-After opening the model, please wait for 2 - 3 mins since it takes some time for the model to get loaded.)
+After opening the model, please wait for 2 - 3 mins since it may take some time for the model to get loaded and the camera to start.)

 ## Basic Details
 ### Team Name: Xplorers